A section of leaders in Murang’a want President Uhuru Kenyatta to give former Gatanga MP Peter Kenneth a cabinet slot.

-Speaking on Saturday when they visited Mabae Primary School in Gatanga, the leaders said the President should bring on board people who are ready and committed to see his development agenda achieved.
+Speaking when they visited Mabae Primary School in Gatanga, the leaders said the President should bring on board people who are ready and committed to see his development agenda achieved.

-The leaders, included MPs Joseph Nduati (Gatanga), Peter Kimari (Mathioya), Gichuki Mugambi (Othaya), the Water Principal Secretary, Joseph Irungu and Education Chief Administrative Secretary, Zack Kinuthia.
+The leaders included MPs Joseph Nduati (Gatanga), Peter Kimari (Mathioya), Gichuki Mugambi (Othaya), Water Principal Secretary Joseph Irungu and Education chief administrative secretary Zack Kinuthia.

 “The president should do away with the leaders who are trying to bring him down, let him pick the right individuals who will spearhead his development agenda as it’s only two years to his term’s end,” Irungu said.

-The Mathioya MP, Kimari said some Cabinet Secretaries including Infruscture and Transport, James Macharia who have done ‘commendable’ job should be retained.
+Mathioya MP, Kimari said some Cabinet Secretaries including Roads CS James Macharia who have done ‘commendable’ job should be retained.

 Kenneth who was in attendance said he was ready to work with the President and help him achieve his development goals.